cskiraly/TinyOS/branches/tinyos-2_0_devel-BRANCH/apps/tests/storage/Config/README.txt

         a previous run with T = 0 and the same random seed

 A successful test will turn on the green led.
 A failed test will turn on the red led.
-The yellow led blinks to indicate test progress
+The yellow led blinks to indicate test progress.
+A serial message whose last byte is 0x80 for success and all other values indicate failure is also sent at the end of the test.

 Tools: